radishmouse/griffin-powermate-driver/README.md

 Yeah.
 I don't love it either.
 You can do all of this from `udev`.

+Instead of starting the service with systemd, you can start the `powermate.sh` script directly from the udev rule.

 If you write a script that kills the `powermate.sh` process when the Powermate is unplugged, you can specify that in your udev rule instead.

 ## Installation